kuanp/.vim/README.md

 SET UP:
 1. git clone this folder to ~/
 2. move vimrc to ~/.vimrc
-3. open color-solarized folder and select whichever option you prefer.
+3. unzip&open color-solarized folder and select whichever option you prefer.